My story that I wrote and will add more…

 So Sheila made another speech.

-”Why, my friends, are you still doing this?
+”Why, why, are you still doing this?
 I don’t judge people.
 My family doesn’t judge people.
 I thought I told you this before.
 I thought you understood.
-It hurts that we llamas can’t treat each other like the equals we are.”
+It hurts me that we llamas can’t treat each other like the equals we are.”